BitcoinQnA/bitcoin-wallet-guide/_pages/desktop.md

 ### Notable Limitations
 * No coin control
 * No Tor
-* No Windows or Linux
+* Only supports hardware wallets via PSBT

 ### Available on
 * Mac OS